The Shipping Law Review: Singapore

 Where contracts of carriage subject to the Hague-Visby Rules are concerned, the carrier's limitation of liability for any loss of or damage to or in connection with the cargo is statutorily defined as S$1,563.65 per package or unit, or S$4.69 per kilogram of gross weight of the goods lost or damaged, whichever is higher.
 The time bar for cargo claims under the Hague-Visby Rules is one year from the date of delivery or from the date when the goods should have been delivered.

 Under the Companies Act (CA), charges have to be registered under Section 131 of the CA, failing which they are unenforceable against a liquidator in a winding up or against any secured creditor of the company.
-In July 2017, the Singapore High Court in Duncan, Cameron Lindsay v.
-Diablo Fortune Inc considered for the first time the issue of whether a shipowner's lien is a charge on the company's property and whether it is registrable under Section 131 of the CA. The Court of Appeal affirmed the High Court's decision that a shipowner's lien is a security in the form of a charge over the company's book debts or as a floating charge, and is therefore registrable under Section 131 of the CA. From a practical perspective registering a shipowner's lien is difficult because vessels are typically subject to a continual series of charter parties, each entered into as quickly as possible to ensure the vessel is gainfully employed.
+In July 2017, the Singapore High Court, in Duncan, Cameron Lindsay v.
+Diablo Fortune Inc,39 considered for the first time the issue of whether a shipowner's lien is a charge on the company's property and whether it is registrable under Section 131 of the CA. The Court of Appeal affirmed the High Court's decision40 that a shipowner's lien is a security in the form of a charge over the company's book debts or as a floating charge, and is therefore registrable under Section 131.
+From a practical perspective registering a shipowner's lien is difficult because vessels are typically subject to a continual series of charter parties, each entered into as quickly as possible to ensure the vessel is gainfully employed.
 As charter periods can be short, it would mean that the charter party could be completed even before the 30-day registration period is up.
-Further, given the large number of charter parties concluded every day, imposing a registration requirement will mean significant administrative burden and additional costs for shipping companies.
+Furthermore, given the large number of charter parties concluded every day, imposing a registration requirement would mean significant administrative burden and additional costs for shipping companies.

 In light of industry concerns and feedback, the Singapore government amended the CA on 3 September 2018.
 The Companies (Amendment) Act 2018 exempts shipowners' liens from registration under Section 131 of the CA. Under the amendments, a shipowner's lien is exempted from registration but still retains its essential nature as a security (charge).
 Therefore, notwithstanding that it is not registrable, it remains a security and will take priority over unsecured creditors and other secured creditors whose security was created after the relevant shipowner's lien was created.

 The Singapore courts have handed down decisions on principle in relation to the interpretation of the Hague-Visby Rules.
 Notable examples are the decision in Sunlight Mercantile Pte Ltd v.
-Every Lucky Shipping Co Ltd on the carriage of deck cargo, in which the Court of Appeal declined to follow the English court decision in The 'Imvros' on the effectiveness of a contractual exclusion of the carrier's liability for unseaworthiness; and the reasoning of the Singapore Court of Appeal in APL Co Pte Ltd v.
-Voss Peer on the role of a straight consigned bill of lading and the carrier's delivery obligations thereunder, which has been followed by the English Court of Appeal in The 'Rafaela S'.
+Every Lucky Shipping Co Ltd on the carriage of deck cargo,41 in which the Court of Appeal declined to follow the English court decision in The 'Imvros'42 on the effectiveness of a contractual exclusion of the carrier's liability for unseaworthiness, and the reasoning of the Singapore Court of Appeal in APL Co Pte Ltd v.
+Voss Peer 43 on the role of a straight consigned bill of lading and the carrier's delivery obligations thereunder, which has been followed by the English Court of Appeal in The 'Rafaela S'.44

 In Toptip Holding Pte Ltd v.
 Mercuria Energy Trading Pte Ltd, the plaintiff sent an email enquiry to the defendant (through a broker), which contained, inter alia, a term incorporating the pro forma charter party of Vale SA.
-The defendant later amended this term to reject the Vale SA charter party and incorporate a previous charter party, which shall be subject to the defendant's further review (the 'draft charter party').
+The defendant later amended this term to reject the Vale SA charter party and incorporate a previous charter party, which shall be subject to the defendant's further review (the draft charter party).
 Thereafter, the defendant rejected the amended draft charter party, which the plaintiff claimed to be a repudiatory breach of the charter party by the defendant.
 The Singapore High Court was of the opinion that no valid charter party was concluded.
-The Singapore Court of Appeal reversed the Singapore High Court decision and held that a binding CP was formed notwithstanding the presence of a 'subject to review' clause.
+The Singapore Court of Appeal reversed the Singapore High Court decision and held that a binding charter party was formed notwithstanding the presence of a 'subject to review' clause.45

 iii Cargo claims